 Accounting, audit and legal fees are cost components of the Company's corporate development strategies and the required administration functions of a publicly listed industrial company listed on two stock exchanges.
-Costs for these professional audit and legal services were \$312,213 for the year ended December 31, 2020 (2019 - \$321,945).
-This includes ongoing US tax and audit requirements.
-Other legal costs relate to an increase in patent applications, public company administration including reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements.
-Also included are the costs of complying with the rules and regulatory documentation and Annual Information Form (AIF) and Securities Exchange Commission documentation (20-F).
+Costs for these professional audit and legal services were \$518,543 for the year ended December 31, 2022 (2021 - \$271,613).
+This includes legal costs for an on-going arbitration process relating to a technology development agreement as well as ongoing US tax and audit requirements.
+Other legal costs relate to an increase in patent applications, public company administration including arbitration costs, reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements.
+Also included are the costs of complying with the rules and regulations of both the Toronto Stock Exchange and NYSE American Exchange including the complexities of regulatory documentation and Annual Information Form (AIF) and Securities Exchange Commission documentation (20-F).

 The Company's functional currency is US dollars, but Kelso also holds various assets in Canadian dollars.
-The Canadian dollar has remained volatile in value against the US dollar therefore the Company has recorded an unrealized foreign exchange gain of \$11,254 for the year ended December 31, 2020 (2019 - \$27,698 loss).
+The Canadian dollar has remained volatile in value against the US dollar therefore the Company has recorded a foreign exchange gain (loss) of \$(55,231) for the year ended December 31, 2022 (2021 - \$78,428).

-The Company has recorded an income tax expense of \$248,992 for the year ended December 31, 2020 compared to an income tax expense of \$99,077 for the year ended December 31, 2019.
+The Company has recorded an income tax expense of \$166,031 for the year ended December 31, 2022 compared to an income tax expense of \$172,639 for the year ended December 31, 2021.
 The tax expense is calculated on the income for tax purposes which is a result of adjusting accounting income (loss) for non-cash items.
-In the past, the Company has had losses to apply against taxes payable, however, those losses were applied in prior years.
+In the past, the Company has had losses to apply against taxes payable.
+These losses have been exhausted.